jhowtan/gek2000/week12.md

 White people refused to admit Black people into the school.
 Parents, authorities, and even the teenagers were against the idea of integration. (e.g. Elizabeth eckford front – hazel bryan)

-###1957 Civil Rights Act
+###1957 Civil Rights Act 1957

-- Civil Rights Act 1957- ineffective,
+- Ineffective
 - Negros, niggers, colored, Black Americans, African-Americans
 - Civil rights dependent on President & prestige of his Office (how far he is willing to enforce civil rights)
 - Not dependent on personal feelings, but political orientation – Democrats or Republicans (close relationship of black votes with Democrat Party)

 ### Martin Luther King

-Middle class blacks for more than one generated.
+Middle class blacks for more than one generation.

 Martin Luther King, Christian minister – Gandhi - peaceful, non-violent protest – lunch counter sit-ins etc, 1960, Greensboro, N Carolina, 4 students

+- techniques effective:
+- civil disobedience
-- techniques effective - civil disobedience – disobey law & accept consequences if believe law is immoral (can protest by non-resistance, can only break rules that are immoral)
+- disobey law & accept consequences if one believes law is immoral (can protest by non-resistance, can only break rules that are immoral)

 e.g. 1960 Greensboro NC – 4 students – sit-ins